grommunio/gromox/doc/mtformat.rst

 	  frame.
 A reader implementation may choose to continue parsing at the next frame (the ``obj_size`` field is helpful in knowing where the next frame starts), or abort parsing altogether.

+Attachments should be tied to a MESSAGE_CONTENT struct and encoded as such.
+GXMT decoders do not expect to see packets with objtype MAPI_ATTACH (7) or packets with parent_type MAPI_ATTACH.

 ATTACHMENT_CONTENT serialization